Erdos-Projects/fall-2025-predicting-tornadoes/READme.md

 ### A Brief Overview

 Oklahoma City (OKC) is in the heart of tornado ally and known for its frequency and strength of tornadoes.
-This project uses a scikit-learn RandomForestClassifier ro predict tornado occurrence in (OKC) given current meteorological conditions with **only** surface data obtained from local weather stations (**no radar data**) .
+This project uses a scikit-learn RandomForestClassifier to predict tornado occurrence in (OKC) given current meteorological conditions with **only** surface data obtained from local weather stations (**no radar data**) .
 This work demonstrates:

 - Rigorous temporal cross-validation to prevent data leakage
 - Feature engineering incorporating meteorological domain knowledge